fangq/mcx/mcxstudio/README.txt

 order for this setting to be effective.

-If you click yes and receive a permission error, you have to first quit MCXStudio, and then right-click on the executable and select "Run as administrator", then accept the prompt.
+If you click yes and receive a permission error, you have to first quit MCXStudio, and then right-click on the mcxstudio executable and select "Run as administrator", then accept the prompt.

 Alternatively, one should open file browser, navigate into mcx/setup/win64 folder, and right-click on the "apply_timeout_registry_fix.bat" file and select